jpmckeown/pitch-sorted/diary-notes.md

 Timwaskett: Oh nice!
 Yeah, that was a fun project, I'll poke my head in if you'd like any input.

- Theme of people being divided in two categories could be interpreted variously relating to many social phenomena.  the theme of a group being divided into two subgroups could be interpreted in many different ways.
-Nothing will be said explicitly, leave open to imagination.
-There are a few clues to my interpretation in game and a few more in code.
-A good satirist never spells it out.

 PigeonWhole
-+ ball falls down centre of screen, deflect to score
+X+ ball falls down centre of screen, deflect to score
 + matching eg get red ball in red pocket
 + aim eg rotate makes it easy to hit target OR cross-hair moved with arrow keys OR binary aim toggle left/right
 + APC5 rotates cannon with mouse, dashed line to target